 When visiting the Florida Keys there are certain things that everyone must do.
-Getting there is just part of the fun, and there’s no better way than doing on an RV, set yourself on an RV rental across the 7 – mile bridge, go for a sunset party on Mallory Square, enjoy the nightlife on Duval Street and go swimming with dolphins in Key Largo with Dolphin Plus.
+Getting there is just part of the fun, and there’s no better way than doing on an RV, set yourself on an RV rental across the 7-mile bridge, go for a sunset party on Mallory Square, enjoy the nightlife on Duval Street, and go swimming with dolphins in Key Largo with Dolphin Plus.

 We stayed on a sailboat at the Pilot House Marina which was only a couple of blocks from Dolphins Plus, the operator I ended up choosing for our swim.
 Ironically enough, I had no idea it was that convenient because I liked what they offered.